2002–2004 SARS outbreak: November 2002

 On 16 November 2002, an outbreak of severe acute respiratory syndrome (SARS) began in China's Guangdong province, bordering Hong Kong.
 The first case of infection was traced to Foshan.
 This first outbreak affected people in the food industry, such as farmers, market vendors, and chefs.
 The outbreak spread to healthcare workers after people sought medical treatment for the disease.
-The People's Republic of China notified the World Health Organization (WHO) about this outbreak on 10 February 2003, reporting 305 cases including 105 health-care workers and five deaths.
+The People's Republic of China notified the World Health Organization (WHO) about this outbreak on 11 February 2003, reporting 305 cases including 105 health-care workers and five deaths.
 Later it reported that the outbreak in Guangdong had peaked in mid-February 2003.
 However, this appears to have been false because subsequently 806 cases of infection and 34 deaths were reported.
 Italian physician Carlo Urbani was the first to identify SARS as probably a new and dangerously contagious viral disease.

 Early in the epidemic, the Chinese government discouraged its press from reporting on SARS, delayed reporting to WHO, and initially did not provide information to Chinese outside Guangdong province, where the disease is believed to have originated.
 Also, a WHO team that travelled to Beijing was not allowed to visit Guangdong province for several weeks.
 This resulted in international criticism, which seems to have led to a change in government policy in early April.

 January 2003

-The first super-spreader, Zhou Zuofen, a fishmonger, checked in to the Sun Yat-sen Memorial Hospital in Guangzhou on 31 January, where he infected 30 nurses and doctors.
+A fishmonger, named Zhou Zuofen, checked in to the Sun Yat-sen Memorial Hospital in Guangzhou on 31 January, where he infected 30 nurses and doctors.
 The virus soon spread to nearby hospitals.